nyscapes/downtown-archaeologies/_nodes/The-New-Rican-Village.md

 new culture of Puerto Ricans in New York City.

 The NRV was open from 1976 to 1979, but continued to open in other locations.
-Figueroa bad business decision resulted in the lack of funds for The New Rican Village.
+Figueroa bad business decisions resulted in the lack of funds for The New Rican Village.
 After a successful run of about four years, Figueroa gave up the space, but refused to sell any interest of his ventures to any outside investors.
 He then continued the ultimate goal of the New Rican Village, "A Puerto Rican Renaissance" in other